Advertisement

 April 29-30, 7pm

-Bartram’s Garden, 5400 Lindbergh Boulevard
+Bartram’s Garden, 5400 Lindbergh Boulevard, Philadelphia

 Table Sessions returns with an evening curated by award-winning Latinx filmmaker Kristal Sotomayor, bringing together live music, film, and a shared meal in an exploration of radical joy, community, and belonging.
-The evenings also include a screening of Expanding Sanctuary, Sotomayor’s short documentary which follows Linda, a Philadelphia mother preparing for her wedding while leading a successful grassroots effort to change local policy and ensure greater safety for immigrant families.
+The evenings also include a screening of Expanding Sanctuary, Sotomayor’s short documentary, which follows Linda, a Philadelphia mother preparing for her wedding while leading a successful grassroots effort to change local policy and ensure greater safety for immigrant families.

 Single Woman: Work In Progress